 Our course website is essential!
 Find everything on www.canvas.ubc.ca, and check the site often!

-Course material will be posted on the Modules tab.
+Course material (lecture slides, readings, etc.) will be posted on the Modules tab.
 Assignments-guides and submission-can be found on the Assignments tab.
-Midterm exams will be found on the Quizzes tab.